Welcome to the Underwood, Iowa Website

 Underwood City Council has been working with local volunteers to create and share a community-wide survey to better understand the needs and priorities of Underwood’s residents.
 Such a survey is important for several reasons.
 One, the results will help guide decision making and community investments.
 Two, it is an attempt to foster improved engagement between the city and residents.
 Three, survey results can be a useful reference to show grant funders that proposed projects are those which have been identified and requested by the community.

-A town hall event where survey results will be shared will take place on August 11, 2025, from 6-7 pm at the Monday Market in the UMBA Pavilion, 300 2nd Ave, Underwood, IA.
-There will be opportunity to discuss the survey results and how Underwood should plan for the future.
+A Town Hall event where survey results will be shared will be held on August 11, 2025, from 6-7 pm at the Monday Market at the

 FRIENDS OF UNDERWOOD MONDAY MARKETS